GitauHarrison/notes/two_factor_authentication/twilio_authy.md

 To understand how a project can add optional two-factor authentication using push notification, let us look at [this elaborate design](https://www.figma.com/proto/yup5WjYWXFWS2z2Yrwj84d/Twilio-2fa-Push-Notifcation?node-id=1%3A323&scaling=min-zoom&page-id=0%3A1).

 * A new user registers for an account.
-* He navigate to the profile page where the find a link to enable 2fa.
+* He navigate to the profile page where he finds a link to enable 2fa.
 * Clicking this link in the profile page navigates him to a button that he can finally click to enable 2fa.
 This might logically sound repetitive but it gives the user a chance to decide whether they really want to enable 2fa.
 * Clicking the "Enable 2fa" button presents a QR Code page that they need to scan using Twilio Authy app to finally enable 2fa.
 * He is redirected to the _Profile_ page where the link now becomes _Disable two-factor authentication_.
-* When he logs out at this stage, he will be required to press either "Approve" or "Deny" in the next attempt to access their account.
+* When he logs out at this stage, he will be required to press either "Approve" or "Deny" in the Authy app in the next attempt to access their account.
 * An approved status response logs the user back to his account.
 * He can choose to disable 2fa by clicking the _Disable two-factor authentication_ link in the _Profile_ page.
 * A _Disable_ button will be shown to initiate the disabling process.